baranecp/baranecp/README.md

 <tr>
 <td width="55%" valign="top">

-### Notice: This account holds legacy frontend projects.
-My current focus has transitioned to building data automation scripts, process integration, and backend tools using Python, Linux, and Docker.
-(New backend repositories coming soon!)

 ## 👋 About Me

 Hi!
 I’m Peter, someone with experience in IT-related roles and a strong background in technical troubleshooting and systems.